bigbluebutton/bigbluebutton.github.io/_posts/2019-02-14-customize.md

 When you upgrade to the latest build of BigBlueButton using either the [manual steps](/2.2/install.html#upgrading-from-bigbluebutton-22) or [bbb-install.sh](https://github.com/bigbluebutton/bbb-install) script, if you have made manual changes to BigBlueButton's configuration, the packaging scripts may overwrite your changes.

-Instead of an error-prone step to manually re-applying any changes after each upgrade, a better approach would be to have your custom configuration changes in a script that gets automatically when BigBlueButton gets restarted.
+Instead of an error-prone step to manually re-applying any changes after each upgrade, a better approach would be to have your custom configuration changes in a script that gets automatically applied when BigBlueButton restarts.

-Whenever you manually update BigBlueButton, the [instructions](/2.2/install.html#upgrading-from-bigbluebutton-22) state to run `sudo bbb-conf --setip <hostname>` to re-apply the `<hostname>` to BigBlueButton's configuration files ([bbb-install.sh](https://github.com/bigbluebutton/bbb-install) does this for you automatically).
+Whenever you manually update BigBlueButton, the [instructions](/2.2/install.html#upgrading-from-bigbluebutton-22) state to run `sudo bbb-conf --setip <hostname>` to re-apply the `<hostname>` to BigBlueButton's configuration files ([bbb-install.sh](https://github.com/bigbluebutton/bbb-install) does this automatically for you).

-There is now logic in `bbb-conf` to look for a BASH script at `/etc/bigbluebutton/bbb-conf/apply-config.sh` when doing either `--restart` or `--setip <hostname>` and, if found, execute this script before starting up BigBlueButton.
+`bbb-conf` will look for a BASH script at `/etc/bigbluebutton/bbb-conf/apply-config.sh` when doing either `--restart` or `--setip <hostname>` and, if found, execute this script before starting up BigBlueButton.

-You can then put your configuration changes in `apply-config.sh` to ensure they are automatically applied.
-Here's a sample `apply-config.sh` script
+You can put your configuration changes in `apply-config.sh` to ensure they are automatically applied.
+Here's a sample script

 ```sh
 #!/bin/bash